Angela Buxton UKCP Reg, Registered Member MBACP(Accred)

 Photos & videos

 My fees are mid-range for a psychotherapist with my qualifications and experience.
 These fees are higher than the average for a counsellor because as a psychotherapist, I can work with a wider range of clients and can offer more in-depth work if appropriate.
-For each 50 minute session, I charge £80 for individuals and £120 for couples or combinations of family members.
+For each 50 minute session, for individuals or couples or combinations of family members, I charge £80.
 Psychotherapy is a serious commitment and this is reflected in the necessity at the start of the therapy to agree regular attendance and notice of termination.

 My consulting rooms are near Hammersmith Bridge within walking distance of Hammersmith Tube Station and a short bus journey from Barnes station.
 Buses are regular and frequent.